VinchC/VinchC/README.md

 <p>📫 How to reach me: vinch.cm@gmail.com</p>

-<p>⚡ Personal fact: I'm a slow learner and I've learnt to accept it !
-And it doesn't prevent me from helping my students, on the contrary it helps me to empathize with them !</p>
+<p>⚡ Personal fact: I'm an avid - yet slow - learner and I've come to accept it !
+And it hasn't prevented me from helping my students, on the contrary it helps me to empathize with them !</p>

 ### Statistics